StefanBratanov/chotto/README.md

 * The seed is passed to a `BLS KeyGen` function which adds more randomness and ultimately generates the secret.

-The secrets will only live in the Java process and will never be exposed to the internet.
+The secrets will only live in the Java process, so won't be exposed when the browser is opened for logging in and signing the contribution.
 After the Java process is terminated, all secrets will be wiped out from memory.

 ## Usage